GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/02.611-620/05.Jesus-Only/docs.md

 ---
+title: |
-title: 615.
-Jesus Only
+    615. Jesus Only - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 615.
+Jesus Only.
+What tho' clouds are hov'ring o'er me, And I seem to walk alone, Longing 'mid my cares and crosses, For the joys that now are flown, If I've Jesus, "Jesus only," Then my sky will have a gem; He's a Sun of brightest splendor, And the Star of Bethlehem.
+    keywords:  |
-    keywords: Christ in Song, Jesus Only, What tho&#039; clouds are hov&#039;ring o&#039;er me,
+        Christ in Song, adventhymnals, advent hymnals, Jesus Only, What tho' clouds are hov'ring o'er me.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 615. JESUS ONLY
+####  Christ in Song,

 ```txt
 1.